 Reports of efforts to help the nation’s overdose epidemic

-Updated November 12, 2021 This issue brief is focused on providing a representative sample of the research published during the COVID-19 pandemic focused on substance use disorders, pain and harm reduction.
+Updated September 7, 2022 This issue brief is focused on providing a representative sample of the research published in the past two years focused on substance use disorders, pain and harm reduction.
 It includes research from medical and scientific journals as well as advocacy organizations.
 Some of the materials require a subscription while most are publicly available.